January Birthstone Garnet: Fun Facts

 - Purple garnet is extremely rare.
 Purple garnet birthstones have been found in Kenya and Madagascar and prices range from about $500 to $3,000 per carat, depending on size, color and quality.

-- Glamorous Green garnet birthstones are extremely rare.
+- Glamorous green garnet birthstones are extremely rare.
 Fine-quality green garnets are not usually found in sizes larger than 2 carats.

 - Out of all the colors of garnet, green garnet gems are the most valuable and are very rare.
 Also, attractive red garnets are precious stones and therefore demand a high price.

-- Garnet gemstones are deeply rooted in royal legend.
+- Garnet stones are deeply rooted in royal legend.
 Archeologists have often discovered very deluxe, glamorous garnet amulets placed around the necks of pharaohs in Old Egyptian tombs.
 Ancient Roman leaders wore very lush garnets signet rings – they used them for etching wax seals on important documents and letters.

 - Do not wash garnet stones with water on a regular basis.
 Exercise extra care when cleaning your garnet jewelry to give it a bright, clean shine.
 Instead, polish the stones with a fresh, dry cloth.
 Be sure that you use a soft cloth, not one that has any texture and that might scratch the surface of your garnet jewelry.